Blood-Mate/.github/profile/README.md

 ### 2.1 Designated blood donation

 - You can post information such as the blood recipient, the type of blood needed, the reason, and the designated blood donation details.
-- You can see the list of designated blood donations from your nearby neighbors.
+- You can see the list of designated blood donations from your nearby neighbors filtered by distance, blood type and blood donation type.
-    - If you enter the hospital information where your neighbor patient is admitted, you can visit the hospital directly and donate blood without going through a blood bank (this can help solve urgent situations that are related to life more quickly).
+    - If the hospital information where your neighbor patient is admitted is entered, you can visit the hospital directly and donate blood without going through a blood bank (this can help solve urgent situations that are related to life more quickly).
-- You can send a thank-you message to the person who received your blood donation, like in Karrot Market reviews (you can also see this in your awards or profile page).
+- The person who received your blood donation can send a thank-you message to you, like in Karrot Market reviews (you can also see this in your awards or profile page).

 - You can make it possible for people who have rare types of blood (Rh-) to get a transfusion when they get injured worldwide.

 ### 2.2 Acquaintance blood donation
-- You can automatically register your acquaintances (who are signed up on the app) by phone number or following.
+- You can automatically register your acquaintances (regardless of whether they registered for the app or not) by phone number.

 - You can send or receive blood donation requests to your acquaintances when you need blood urgently.
 - You can also send them to indirect acquaintances, not just direct ones.
     - Example: ‘Han Ji-sang, an acquaintance of your acquaintance Choi Yoon-ji, needs blood urgently.’

+### 2.3 Guardian
+- You can add up to 4 of your acquaintances who registered for the app as your guardians.
+- If you're too damaged to use the app for requesting blood donation, your guardians can reqeust blood donation to your acquaintances instead.
+- Likewise, you can be a guardian of someone at request.

+## 3. Futer Development Plans

-### 2.3 Community
+### 3.1 Community
 1) Blood donation community

     - Create a community that can help people who are new to blood transfusion or hospital-related experiences.